khanrc/tf.gans-comparison/README.md

 ## Conclusion

 - BEGAN showed the best performance
-  - But it works terribly for LSUN dataset
+  - But it works terrible for LSUN dataset
-  - I wonder if it works only for face datasets and why
+  - I wonder if it works great only for face datasets and why
 - The results from WGAN and WGAN-GP were not as impressive as its beautiful theory
 - It is difficult to rank models except BEGAN due to the lack of quantitative measure.
 The visual quality of generated samples from each model seemed similar.
 - Conversely speaking, there have been a lot of GANs since DCGAN, but there is not a lot of significant improvement in visual quality (except for BEGAN) 🤔🤔